 The purpose behind this was due to the complete connection of character sheets, and data sheets, to the overall databases, to allow for the auto-population of information, where users could input their data, and get it filled, and to be accurate.

-A Quest of Fates: Fall of the Second Age - Tales of Fy'rae
+A Quest of Fates: Rise of the Third Age - Tales of Fy'rae

-A Quest of Fates: Fall of the Second Age - The Children's War & Tales of Joy
+A Quest of Fates: Fall of the Third Age - The Children's War & Tales of Joy

 Star Wars: Companion Aurek